code-423n4/2023-12-revolutionprotocol/README.md

 ## Trusted roles

-- [ ] Please list all trusted roles (e.g. operators, slashers, pausers, etc.), the privileges they hold, and any conditions under which privilege escalation is expected/allowable
+- Trusted roles (e.g. operators, slashers, pausers, etc.), the privileges they hold, and any conditions under which privilege escalation is expected/allowable

 [RevolutionBuilder](https://github.com/code-423n4/2023-12-revolutionprotocol/blob/main/packages/revolution/src/builder/RevolutionBuilder.sol) manages upgrades and deployments for the set of 7 contracts in the scope.
 Only the RevolutionBuilder instance should be able to initialize the 7 contracts in the revolution-contracts package scope.
 Privilege escalation is not allowed, everything should be managed by the RevolutionBuilder contract.

+VerbsToken has a descriptor, minter, and CultureIndex.
+The minter is assumed to be always set to the AuctionHouse contract, and should have complete and sole control over the token minting functionality.

+CultureIndex has a `dropperAdmin` address set on initialize that has exclusive and locked control of dropping pieces from the CultureIndex.

+MaxHeap has an `admin` address set on initialize that has exclusive and locked control of updating the MaxHeap data structure.

+VerbsDAOLogicV1 (outside scope) is assumed to be the owner of all contracts (CultureIndex, MaxHeap, Descriptor, ERC20TokenEmitter, NontransferableERC20Votes, and VerbsToken) and is able to upgrade via [UUPS](https://github.com/code-423n4/2023-12-revolutionprotocol/blob/main/packages/revolution/src/libs/proxy/UUPS.sol) the CultureIndex, MaxHeap, Descriptor, and VerbsToken.

 ## DOS